Jungjee/spoofceleb/index.md

 ---
 layout: default
 ---
-The SpoofCeleb is a result of combined effort with the [TITW](https://arxiv.org/abs/2409.08711) dataset.
+The SpoofCeleb dataset is the result of a collaborative effort leveraging the [TITW](https://arxiv.org/abs/2409.08711) dataset.
-The TITW dataset segments, filters, and enhances human speech samples in the [VoxCeleb](https://mm.kaist.ac.kr/datasets/voxceleb/) dataset.
+TITW systematically segments, filters, and enhances human speech samples derived from the [VoxCeleb](https://mm.kaist.ac.kr/datasets/voxceleb/) dataset.
 Using TITW, 23 Text-to-Speech (TTS) systems have been trained.
-SpoofCeleb consists of human speech from TITW and synthetic versions of TITW generated from the trained 23 TTS systems.
+SpoofCeleb includes both authentic human speech from TITW and synthetic versions generated using these 23 TTS models.

-# Access to data
+# Data Access
-Currently, the dataset is hosted at HuggingFace.
-Once request to data has been received with agreement to the terms, the authors will review and approve access.

-Once granted, below code will download the dataset.
+The dataset is currently hosted on Hugging Face.
+Access is granted upon request and agreement to the terms of use.
+Once the request is approved by the authors, you can download the dataset using the following instructions.

+## How to Download
+Before downloading, ensure that you have installed the huggingface-cli tool and logged in via:
 - The user needs to install `huggingface-cli` and login via `huggingface-cli login`.
-- Refer to [link](https://huggingface.co/docs/hub/repositories-getting-started) for guidelines.
+- For further setup guidelines, refer to the [link](https://huggingface.co/docs/hub/repositories-getting-started).

+To download the dataset:
 ```python
 huggingface-cli download --repo-type dataset jungjee/spoofceleb
 ```